 Jacie Schoenen was born and raised in the southeastern Montana town of Terry and graduated from Terry High School.
 She studied English education and psychology at Montana State University—Billings, earning a bachelor’s degree in education.
 She taught 8th grade English in Glendive, Montana, for two years before moving to Las Vegas, Nevada.
 While in Las Vegas, she taught 9th—11th grade English and psychology.
 In 2003 she returned to Montana and continued her career at CMR.
 She earned her counseling master’s degree and taught 10th—12th English for three years before moving to the Advisement Center in 2007.

-Her duties include students with last names beginning with E—K, PSAT, Med Prep Advisory Board, CRT Coordinator, Big Sky Pathways Business Committee, ESL Testing Coordinator, Pathways to Success—Literacy Committee, Academic Variance Committee, and Bridging Opportunities Committee.
+Her duties include students with last names beginning with E—K, PSAT, Med Prep Advisory Board, AP Test coordinator, Big Sky Pathways Business Committee, ESL Testing Coordinator, Pathways to Success—Literacy Committee, Academic Variance Committee, and Bridging Opportunities Committee.

 Mrs. Schoenen can be reached by telephone at 406-268-6112 or by email at firstname.lastname@example.org.